 Always use clean, dry towels and do not share them with anyone else.
 Dry your wound first before drying the rest of your body.
 Please be gentle when drying your wound and dab it dry with the towel rather than rubbing it.

-If you are a female patient, you need to wear non-wired, frontfastening bras for six weeks after your operation.
+If you are a female patient, you need to wear non-wired, front-fastening bras for six weeks after your operation.
 You also need to put on a clean bra every day to reduce the risk of infecting the wound.

-Contact your GP as soon as possible if you have any concerns about your wound, or if you notice any of the following symptoms of infection:
+Contact your GP as soon as possible if you have any concerns about your wound, or if you notice one of these symptoms:

 - a red or angry-looking wound

 - heat or swelling around the wound

 - change in the amount of pain from the wound

-- pus or discharge from the wound
+- · pus or discharge from the wound

 - an unpleasant smell from the wound

 - any new opening of the wound.

-If your wound has become infected, it can be treated with antibiotics.
+If your wound has become infected, it will need to be treated with antibiotics, but additional treatment may also be needed.